-The distribution of the Prospectus and the offering of the Shares may be restricted in certain jurisdictions.
+The distribution of the Prospectus and/or the offering and sale of the Shares may be restricted in certain jurisdictions or may be restricted or prohibited by law to certain prospective investors.
 The Prospectus does not constitute an offer or solicitation in a jurisdiction where to do so is unlawful or where the person making the offer or solicitation is not qualified to do so or where a person receiving the offer or solicitation may not lawfully do so.
 It is the responsibility of any person in possession of the Prospectus and of any person wishing to apply for Shares to inform themselves of and to observe all applicable laws and regulations of relevant jurisdictions.
+Reference is furthermore made to the local disclosure requirements and restrictions for the offering and distribution of the Shares of the SICAV to investors set forth in Appendix II Local Information of the Prospectus.